nshkrdotcom/synapse/docs/docs2/initial_testing.md

 Ensure that the start_agent.sh script is executable (chmod +x start_agent.sh).

-Run mix test in the axon directory.
+Run mix test in the synapse directory.

 This test will: